-- 11.1.1 A review of the transport and access issues associated with the Proposed Development has been undertaken. - 11.1.2 The assessment considers the direct effects during construction on increased traffic flows in the surrounding study area, including upon local road users and local residents.
-Where certain criteria is met in accordance with best practice guidance, a review of the effects on severance, driver delay, pedestrian delay, pedestrian amenity, fear and intimidation and accidents / road safety have been evaluated.
-The operational phase of the Proposed Development would not have any significant effects on the public road network as a result of the low levels of traffic that are forecast and is scoped out of the assessment. - 11.1.3 An assessment of average daily development trips is considered an appropriate method of assessing the impact of the Proposed Development, as this will account for peaks and troughs during the construction programme.
-The Proposed Development would lead to a temporary increase in traffic volumes on the road network within the study area during the construction phase.
-However, no link capacity issues are expected on any of the roads assessed due to the additional movements associated with the Proposed Development.
-The effects of construction traffic are temporary in nature and are transitory. - 11.1.4 The assessment identified a significant effect could be expected on Scottish Hill Track 344 by track users during the construction phase.
+- 11.1.1 A review of the transport and access issues associated with the Proposed Development with the Proposed Alignment has been undertaken (hereafter referred to as the Proposed Alignment).
+A review of the transport and access issues associated with the Proposed Development with the Alternative Alignment is reported in Volume 5: Chapter 9: Traffic and Transport Alternative Alignment. - 11.1.2 The assessment considers the direct effects during construction on increased traffic flows in the surrounding study area, including upon local road users and local residents.
+Where certain criteria are met, in accordance with best practice guidance, a review of the effects on severance, driver delay, pedestrian delay, pedestrian amenity, fear and intimidation and accidents / road safety have been evaluated.
+The operational phase of the Proposed Alignment would not have any significant effects on the public road network as a result of the low levels of traffic that are forecast and is scoped out of the assessment. - 11.1.3 An assessment of average daily development trips is considered an appropriate method of assessing the impact of the Proposed Alignment, as this will account for peaks and troughs during the construction programme.
+The Proposed Alignment would lead to a temporary increase in traffic volumes on the road network within the study area during the construction phase.
+However, no link capacity issues are expected on any of the roads assessed due to the additional movements associated with the Proposed Alignment.
+The effects of construction traffic are temporary in nature and are transitory. - 11.1.4 The assessment identified a significant effect could be expected on Scottish Hill Track 344 and Core Path SU19.03 by track users, and Kirkton Road users during the construction phase.
 To reduce effects to not significant levels, a series of mitigation measures and management plans have been proposed to help mitigate and offset impacts during the construction phase.
 These include the implementation of a Construction Traffic Management Plan, Outdoor Access Management Plan and Staff Travel Plan. - 11.1.5 The assessment confirms the predicted residual effects (i.e. after the implementation of mitigation) would be minor in nature and they would not be significant.
-There are no long-term detrimental transport or access issues associated with the construction phase of the Proposed Development.
+There are no long-term detrimental transport or access issues associated with the construction phase of the Proposed Alignment.